-- Students will not knowingly take, destroy or damage any physical property that is not her/his own. - 2.
-Students will not enter into offices, rooms or other places to which they are not entitled.
+- 10. Take, destroy or damage any physical property that is not her/his own. - 11.
+Students will not enter into offices, rooms or other places to which they are not entitled. - 12.
+And any other conduct by students that CCNM reasonably deems to be a non-academic offence.